Becoming an Extra

 Extras or “background actors” are the people hired to fill out a set to make a scene more realistic, such as the audience at a basketball game, pedestrians on the street, or patrons at a restaurant.
 There are MANY opportunities to work as an extra.
 All you need is some free time and initiative!

 - Have pictures of yourself ready.
 You will need a digital photo of yourself to send to casting directors.
-It’s natural to be a little self-conscious about the photos, but films truly need ALL kinds of folks: small, large, light, dark, male, female, old, young, beautiful, average.
+It’s natural to be a little self-conscious about the photos, but films truly need ALL kinds of folks: small, large, light, dark, male, female, old, young, beautiful, or average.

 - It doesn’t need to be professional.
 In fact, a simple photograph taken of yourself by a friend or family member is generally better than a ‘glam’ photo.
 Again, your goal is a simple photo that honestly represents you.